pschool-in/curriculum/content/social/jobs-3.md

 1. Food is available to us because many people are farmers by occupation.
 2. Many of the nutritious food items like bhakri, sugar, fruits, chapati, jowar, bajra, wheat, rice, dals, vegetables, etc. are produced by agriculture.
-3. Not just food, Cotton yarn for textiles; plants are medicines; fodder for cattle; grains for chickens; are obtained through agriculture.
+3. Not just food, cotton yarn for textiles; plants for medicines; fodder for cattle; grains for chickens; are obtained through agriculture.
 4. Occupations like sheep rearing, poultry, animal husbandry and fruit processing are dependent on agriculture.

 ### Industry